Fujifilm X-T100 vs Sony A7 III

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T100 lacks such a headphone port.

-Both the X-T100 and the A7 III are recent models that are part of the current product line-up.
-The A7 III replaced the earlier Sony A7 II, while the X-T100 followed on from the Fujifilm X-T20.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T100 or the Sony A7 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.